Fantom-foundation/go-opera/docs/fastsync.rst

-Both these issues could be addressed with a general retry mechanism, whereby the FastForward method is made atomic by working on a temporary copy of the Hashgraph.
+Both these issues could be addressed with a general retry mechanism, whereby the FastForward method is made atomic by working on a temporary copy of the Poset.
 If an error or a fork are detected, try to FastSync again from another Frame.
 This requires further work and design on fork detection and self-healing protocols.